Are the New Tokyo Disney Park Hopper Tickets Worth It?

 Buying Early Evening Tickets or Weeknight Tickets

-You can only buy the Weeknight ticket directly from the Tokyo Disney Resort website or app.
+You can only buy the Evening and Weeknight tickets directly from the Tokyo Disney Resort website or app.
 Third-party ticket sellers don’t have it, which can be an issue if the Disney site won’t take your credit card.

 The Disney site can also have a bit of a tantrum if you try to buy too many different tickets in one go.